 The roots of today's legal structure prohibiting the bribery of foreign government officials can be traced to the discovery in the early 1970s of a widespread pattern of corrupt payments to foreign government officials by US companies.
-First dubbed merely 'questionable' payments by regulators and corporations alike, these practices came to light in the wake of revelations that a large number of major US corporations had used off-book accounts to make large payments to foreign officials to secure business.
+First dubbed merely 'questionable' payments by regulators and corporations alike, these practices came to light in the wake of revelations that many major US corporations had used off-book accounts to make large payments to foreign officials to secure business.
 Investigating these disclosures, the US Securities and Exchange Commission (SEC) established a voluntary disclosure programme that allowed companies that admitted to having made illicit payments to escape prosecution, on the condition that they implement compliance programmes to prevent the payment of future bribes.
-Ultimately, more than 400 companies, many among the largest in the United States, admitted to having made a total of more than US\$300 million in illicit payments to foreign government officials and political parties.
-Citing the destabilising repercussions in foreign governments whose officials were implicated in bribery schemes - including Japan, Italy and the Netherlands - the US Congress, in 1977, enacted the Foreign Corrupt Practices Act (FCPA) that prohibits US companies and individuals from bribing non-US government officials to obtain or retain business, and provided for both criminal and civil penalties.
+Ultimately, more than 400 companies, many among the largest in the United States, admitted to having made a total of more than US\$300 million in illicit payments to foreign government officials were implicated in bribery schemes - including Japan, Italy and the Netherlands - the US Congress, in 1977, enacted the Foreign Corrupt Practices Act (FCPA) that prohibits US companies and individuals from bribing non-US government officials to obtain or retain business, and provided for both criminal and civil penalties.